19-Year-Old Tarsha Whitmore Shows Off Insane Figure In Skirt So Tight It Looks Painted On

 “So freaking beautiful,” another chimed in.

-Over the past few weeks, the bombshell as been delighting fans with one hot post after the next and as The Inquisitr previously reported, Tarsha absolutely sizzled in a another smoking hot dress.
+Over the past few weeks, the bombshell has been delighting fans with one hot post after the next.
+As The Inquisitr previously reported, Tarsha absolutely sizzled in another smoking hot dress.
 In the shot, Whitmore tagged herself in Queensland, Australia.
 In the photo, she can be seen striking a sexy pose next to a white car.
-Whitmore kneeled on one knee and put the other leg out in front of her in the shot as she showed off her toned legs to onlookers.
+Whitmore knelt on one knee and put the other leg out in front of her in the shot as she showed off her toned legs to onlookers.
 While clad in a skintight orange dress, Tarsha left little to the imagination in the beautiful image.

 Fans can keep up with Whitmore and all of her stunning updates by giving her a follow on Instagram.